Central Charges and Vacuum Moduli of 2d $\mathcal{N}=(0,4)$ Theories from Class $\mathcal{S}$: Vacuum moduli spaces for G=SU(2)

 In addition, this IR R-symmetry is also consistent with the requirement that scalars parametrizing the moduli space should be neutral under the IR R-symmetry~\cite{Witten:1997yu}.
 From the ideal structure, we see that the special Higgs branch is generically parametrized by the hypermultiplet scalars $q$ and the Cartan part of the twisted hypermultiplet scalars $\sigma^{\text{on-loop}}_{j,C}$ associated to the gauge nodes \emph{on the loops}.
 As shown in Table~\ref{tab:emergent}, these fields are indeed neutral under $SU(2)_{\mathrm{IR}}$.

-\paragraph{Gluing method}
+\paragraph{Gluing method.}

 For $g_1\geq 1$, vacuum equations \eqref{constr_special_higgs_1}, \eqref{constr_special_higgs_2} and \eqref{general_vac_eqn} are complicated, which makes direct computation of the Hilbert series difficult.
-Instead, we use the \textit{gluing method} to compute the Hilbert series of a larger quiver from that of specialer ones.
-This method has been applied to the class $\cS$ theories~\cite{Benvenuti:2010pq,Hanany:2010qu}, and we adapt it here to the 2d $(0,4)$ context.
+Instead, we use the \textit{gluing method} to compute the Hilbert series of a larger quiver from those of simpler ones.
+This method has been applied to the class~$\cS$ theories~\cite{Benvenuti:2010pq,Hanany:2010qu}, and we adapt it here to the 2d~$(0,4)$ context.

 As is standard in the study of class~$\cS$ theories, a larger quiver can be constructed by gluing two smaller, \textit{disjoint} quivers via gauging a common flavor symmetry (see Figure~\ref{fig:gluing}).
 The $J$-term and $E$-term equations of the resulting quiver are inherited from those of the two original components, but the gluing procedure introduces additional constraints that modify the vacuum equations.
 More precisely, gluing leads to the following effects: \begin{itemize} \item New twisted hypermultiplet scalars $\sigma_j$ and $\tilde{\sigma}_j$ ($j=1,\ldots,g_2$) are introduced at the gauged node.